Legal Regulations

 The use of this software is subject to license limitations.
 Make sure to read these terms of license carfully before installing the software.

-BY INSTALLING, COPYING, OR OTHERWISE USING THE SOFTWARE, YOU AGREE TO FULLY AND UNCONDITIONALLY ACCEPT THESE TERMS OF LICENSE AND THE RELEVANT TERMS OF LICENSE OF ANY THIRD-PARTY COMPONENTS.
-IF YOU DO NOT AGREE TO THESE TERMS OF LICENSE, DO NOT INSTALL OR USE THIS Software.
+BY INSTALLING, COPYING OR OTHERWISE USING THE SOFTWARE, YOU FULLY AND UNCONDITIONALLY ACCEPT THESE LICENSE TERMS AND THE LICENSE TERMS APPLICABLE TO ANY THIRD‑PARTY COMPONENTS.
+IF YOU DO NOT AGREE TO THE LICENSE TERMS, DO NOT INSTALL OR USE THIS SOFTWARE.

 § 1 Rights of Use